Ponderix/ElectionsGermany/README.md

 <a href="null"><img src="assets/favicon.png" align="left" hspace="10" vspace="6" height="100px"></a>

 This is a website with interactive maps and data about German politics.
-This website attempts to inform about the German election system and politics in Germany.
+This website attempts to inform people about the German election system and politics in Germany.
+This Website is a static website due to the limitations of Github pages.
+Feel free to use code from this website for your own projects or create your own projects based off this one, just look at the [liscense](LISCENSE.md) first.

 <br/>